simpson-yfu-org/sevisr/README.md

 # Sevisr

 This GEM is used to work with the US Department of U.S. Department of Homeland Security Immigration and Customs Enforcement Student and
 Exchange Visitor Program batch inteface.
+The company that employs me is a J1 High School Exchange program provider.
+Most of the testing is J1.

 ## Installation